Civil War Tactics in Perspective

 C-Cubed and Staffs

-The Civil War was not particularly modern tactically, but it was not fought using the tactics of Napoleon I either.
+The Civil War was not particularly advanced tactically, but it was not fought using the tactics of Napoleon I either.
 Regardless of the reasons - technology, tactics, terrain, command and control problems - or more likely a mixture of all these things - circumstances tended toward making Civil War combat less decisive than Napoleonic combat.
 Whether Napoleonic combined arms cooperation was still possible on a large scale during the Civil War is debatable.
 But the advent of rifled muskets doesn't explain this failure.
 Advances in artillery technology had more effect, but even these changes don't offer a complete explanation.
 Command, control, and communications problems, along with difficult terrain, made decisive battle more difficult to achieve.
+When victory was achieved, pursuit was often half-hearted and limited to the speed of infantry since cavalry was scarce.
 Numerous are the examples of Civil War battles on the verge of decisiveness - but without that final step that would have annihilated the enemy - Shiloh, Second Manassas, Antietam, Gettysburg, Chickamauga.
 Perhaps this failure to achieve decisive results encouraged the late-war custom of entrenching, although there are other explanations.
 The Prussian observer Justus Scheibert argued that breastworks were "safeguards against panic".
 (Scheibert 50) Earl Hess argues that troops entrenched as a reaction to the shock of battle.
 The effectiveness of artillery perhaps contributed to the practice.
 Others point out that entrenching freed up troops to turn or flank the enemy - so entrenching was essentially a method to facilitate maneuver - one which had the opposite effect.
 GFR Henderson saw a relationship between entrenching and enemy discipline.
 He wrote,

 "Very early in the War of Succession, the Federal commanders, recognizing their enemy's disposition to bring matters to a speedy issue, made use of earthworks and entrenchments; the Confederates, at a later period, when the desperate assaults on the Fredericksburg heights taught them that the Northern battalions had at length learnt to follow their officers to certain death, gave up their trust in broken ground and sheltering coverts, and adopted the same means of stiffening the defence.
 In 1863, the third year of the war, both armies became equally formidable on the defensive, ... (and) the confusion of the earlier fields of battle was no longer seen."